cossacklabs/acra/README.md

 ## Project status

-This open source version of Acra is a beta version.
-We're dynamically developing Acra and unifying its features to create a community-firendly edition.
+This open source version of Acra is free-to-use.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

+We ship a [enterprise version](https://www.cossacklabs.com/acra/) as well: more stable, more fast, with bindings for your exact application and our engineers' support.
+[Talk to us](mailto:sales@cossacklabs.com) if you're interested.

 ## Contributing to us

 If you’d like to contribute your code or other kind of input to Acra, you’re very welcome.
 Your starting point for contributing should be this [Contribution Wiki page](https://github.com/cossacklabs/acra/wiki/Contributing-to-Acra).